LJNeon/patron/README.md

 </div>

 ## About
-[Patron.js](https://vim2meta.github.io/patron.js/) is an efficient, stable and reliable [discord.js](https://github.com/hydrabolt/discord.js) command framework, which aims for true flexibility.
+[Patron.js](https://vim2meta.github.io/patron.js/) is an efficient, stable and reliable [discord.js](https://github.com/hydrabolt/discord.js) command framework, that aims for true flexibility.
 This framework does not have it's own client, it does not manage the message event for you, it does not clutter discord.js's classes with extensions and it most certainly does not send messages on your behalf.

 ## Command Results
 Every single command execution returns a result object.
 This [result](https://vim2meta.github.io/patron.js/Result.html) object will always have the `success` property.
 If the command execution was unsuccessful, this property will be set to false.
 If this is the case, the result will also have the [commandError](https://vim2meta.github.io/patron.js/global.html#CommandError) property, allowing you to handle the error and respond (or not) accordingly.
 These are the current command errors: